lelloc/doc-admin/content/processes-automation/process-management.rst

 .. note::

-   Any change that is made of the process will require to re-deploy the process in order to get the change reflected in the system.
+   Any change that is made on the process will require to re-deploy the process in order to get the change reflected in the system.